onixtsm/ryb/README.md

 **All code is placed in `src/` directory**
-To recompile code run `make` from root of the project You can indent code by runing
+To recompile code run `make` from root of the project If you want to compile code on your computer (for instance you do not need any pynqboard IO), you can use `make nopynq=1`.
+If you do that you need to recompile whole library with this option.
+You can indent code by runing
 ```console
 $ make indent